 Learn how to inspire God’s people toward their global destiny and be transformed into a more fruitful and effective missions advocate!

-This Missions Mobilization Training Course Is:
+This Missions Mobilization Training Course is:

 - 8 weeks in length.

-- Once a week live cohort meeting via Zoom.
+- Includes a once-a-week live cohort meeting.

 - Focused on helping leaders to inspire their people for missions.